dlccyes/CollegeNotes/NTUnotes/Junior/Game Theory Papers/Auction Design and Analysis for SDN-Based Traffic Offloading in Hybrid Satellite-Terrestrial Networks.md

 ![](https://i.imgur.com/MX5vvzM.png)
 - a network framework separating control & data plane
 	- 電網導會教
+- the MNO has many BSs
+- the satellite has many beam groups
+- [28] STIN overview 可參考
 ### service plane
 - provides multimedia multicast services with the satellite & distributed BSs
 - BSs' mobile user (MU) & satellite's users (SUs) are randomly distributed in the coverage of BSs & satellite